Personalised Decision-Making without Counterfactuals: Acknowledgments

 The DT approach has a long history of fruitful application to an enormous variety of fields, from clinical trials to rocket science.
 Attempts to replace it with another approach, based on counterfactuals, are totally unnecessary and dangerously misguided.
-This approach should not be used in practice.
+Such an approach should not be applied in practice.